 ACTIVITY 4: Active List of desired and/or planned AM Scope Changes.
 This list will remain here until Scope is changed or decision made to not make change.

-FDOT has modified the Standard Scope and has posted to the Scope Customization Website and it is currently in test mode.
-We plan to move to production early next week.
+The new Standard Scope and has posted to the Scope Customization Website and it is active.